zzw890827/aws-das/Set01/README.md

        <summary>Answer</summary>

        C.
+       - A. Consolidating all accounts into one might not be feasible or desirable due to organizational, security, or billing reasons.
+Significant effort and potential risk involved in migrating all data and catalogs to a single account.
+       - B. Managing cross-account permissions and cataloging can be complex.
+Might not provide the most streamlined approach for fine-grained access control, particularly for column-level access.
+       - C. This approach avoids the complexities and potential risks associated with consolidating all accounts into one (Option A) and the data movement required in Option D. It also addresses the need for detailed access controls more directly than Option B, which might involve more complexity in managing cross-account permissions without the specific benefits of Lake Formation.
+       - D. Moving data to a central bucket can be a significant undertaking and may incur data transfer costs.

     </details>

 50. A company wants to improve user satisfaction for its smart home system by adding more features to its recommendation engine.
 Each sensor asynchronously pushes its nested JSON data into Amazon Kinesis Data Streams using the Kinesis Producer Library (KPL) in Java.
 Statistics from a set of failed sensors showed that, when a sensor is malfunctioning, its recorded data is not always sent to the cloud.
 The company needs a solution that offers near-real-time analytics on the data from the most updated sensors.
 Which solution enables the company to meet these requirements?
-    - [ ] A. Set the RecordMaxBufferedTime property of the KPL to "גˆ’1" to disable the buffering on the sensor side.
+    - [ ] A. Set the RecordMaxBufferedTime property of the KPL to "1" to disable the buffering on the sensor side.
 Use Kinesis Data Analytics to enrich the data based on a company-developed anomaly detection SQL script.
 Push the enriched data to a fleet of Kinesis data streams and enable the data transformation feature to flatten the JSON file.
 Instantiate a dense storage Amazon Redshift cluster and use it as the destination for the Kinesis Data Firehose delivery stream.
     - [ ] B. Update the sensors code to use the PutRecord/PutRecords call from the Kinesis Data Streams API with the AWS SDK for Java.
 Use Kinesis Data Analytics to enrich the data based on a company-developed anomaly detection SQL script.
 Direct the output of KDA application to a Kinesis Data Firehose delivery stream, enable the data transformation feature to flatten the JSON file, and set the Kinesis Data Firehose destination to an Amazon OpenSearch Service (Amazon Elasticsearch Service) cluster.
     - [ ] C. Set the RecordMaxBufferedTime property of the KPL to "0" to disable the buffering on the sensor side.
 Connect for each stream a dedicated Kinesis Data Firehose delivery stream and enable the data transformation feature to flatten the JSON file before sending it to an Amazon S3 bucket.
 Load the S3 data into an Amazon Redshift cluster.
     - [ ] D. Update the sensors code to use the PutRecord/PutRecords call from the Kinesis Data Streams API with the AWS SDK for Java.
 Use AWS Glue to fetch and process data from the stream using the Kinesis Client Library (KCL).
 Instantiate an Amazon Elasticsearch Service cluster and use AWS Lambda to directly push data into it.